 To extract your key from the vehicle’s ignition, an auto locksmith will use a RFID (Radio Frequency Identification) device to discover the key’s unique serial number.
 This data is needed so that they can get the key out of the ignition without triggering the vehicle’s alarm system.

-Why you should use the Auto Locksmiths website
+Use the Auto Locksmiths website